mindset-dojo/mindset-dojo.github.io/_forms/level-up-transition.md

 Form based practice may seem repetitive at times, but repetition brings shape.
 It reveals patterns that carried you through the previous phase, and it shows where gaps and edges still remain — in presence, in coherence, or in embodiment.

-A transition becomes visible when you notice yourself moving differently: how you listen, how you speak, how you recover, how you sense the field.
-These are the markers of the shift.
+A transition becomes visible when you notice yourself moving differently: how you listen, how you speak, how you recover, how you sense the field — and how your stance begins to author your responses rather than your conditioning.

 As you notice these shifts, pay attention to how the four principles may be emerging in your practice — sometimes faintly, sometimes unmistakably.

 ## Implementation

-Connect with others in this phase — not as a requirement, but as a practice.
+Connect with others in this phase — not as a requirement, but as a practice in shared awareness and stance.

 - Reach out to peers and reflect together on how each of you has changed.
 - Engage a [Senpai](../senpai/) or [Sensei](../sensei/) for a conversation to sense what is emerging in you.